oldweather/20CRv3-diagnostics/_sources/european_windstorms/1811_Xmas_storm_video.rst.txt

 .. literalinclude:: ../../analyses/european_windstorms/xmas_eve_1811/video/x11_V3only.py

 To make the video, it is necessary to run the script above hundreds of times - giving an image for every 15-minute period.
-This script makes the list of commands needed to make all the images, which can be run with `GNU parallel <https://www.gnu.org/software/parallel/>`_ or a system-specific faster method.
+This script makes the list of commands needed to make all the images, which can be run `in parallel <http://brohan.org/offline_assimilation/tools/parallel.html>`_.

 .. literalinclude:: ../../analyses/european_windstorms/xmas_eve_1811/video/make_frames.py